-Purpose: To understand and publicize the organisational factors required for interdisciplinary and transdisciplinary research and education.
+Focus in 2021: To understand and publicize the organisational factors required for interdisciplinary and transdisciplinary research and education.

-Members: Ken Taylor (chair), Ramona Boodoosingh, Iain Gordon, Jeremy Hapeta, Rachel Parker, Allanah Ryan, Dan Walker
+Members (2021): Ken Taylor (chair), Ramona Boodoosingh, Iain Gordon, Jeremy Hapeta, Rachel Parker, Allanah Ryan, Dan Walker

-Members: Ken Taylor (chair), Iain Gordon, Dan Walker, Derrick Armstrong, Allanah Ryan, Tayanah O’Donnell
+Members (2020): Ken Taylor (chair), Iain Gordon, Dan Walker, Derrick Armstrong, Allanah Ryan, Tayanah O’Donnell

 with assistance from Eleanor Robson (Future Earth Australia) and Kate Hayes (June 2020 workshop facilitation)

+In May 2020 the working group developed a proposal for a series of three workshops to tackle the theme: “Greater impact through inter- and transdisciplinary research and education: building skills, value and the case for this new way of working.”
 This replaced the planned workshop at the 2020 Sustainability Research and Innovation Congress, which was to have been held in Brisbane, Australia in June, and which had to be postponed because of the COVID-19 pandemic.

 Workshop #1 in June 2020 addressed the topic: “Communicating in stories – strengthening this core ID/TD skill.”